RioRocker97/birb_classifier/developer_note.md

     - re-construct core code for this project
     - now it is plain ML application without other flexible and shit
     - expected to do good detection and then show result via LINE uOA
+- 21/8/2021
+    - change development style to test locally then go-live on-cloud when it ready
+    - still have no idea how gunicorn calling Webhook.py tho
+    - can this container at least handle 100 simultaneous API callings ?